bobostaykov/spotify-utils/README.md

 # spotify-utils

-A script with some Spotify utilities I wrote for personal use, but feel free to copy.
+A script with Spotify utilities.
+Currently, the following features are available:

+- Shuffle a playlist (with duplicates of a track separated, if there are any)
+- Convert playlist to MP3 files (for this you need [FFmpeg](https://ffmpeg.org/download.html) installed)
+- Get the intersection or difference of two playlists

 Following values must be set as environment variables or in a `.env` file (get them from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard)):